Part of our company’s 30th Anniversary Year Series

 In 2007, with what began as a half dare, the editors, Gavin Heaton and Drew McLellan, challenged bloggers around the world to contribute one page—400 words—on the topic of “conversation.”
 The resulting book, The Age of Conversation, brought together over 100 of the world’s leading marketers, writers, thinkers and creative innovators in a ground-breaking and unusual publication.
 In Age of Conversation 2 and 3, the number of authors rose above 200, all notable social media marketing professionals.
 The proceeds of all three books were donated to charities selected by the editors and authors.

 In celebration of the 30th year anniversary of my company, I am publishing slightly edited excerpts of my chapters from Age of Conversation 2 and Age of Conversation 3 on this blog, as I think they are still highly relevant in 2011 and going forward.
-Here is my contribution to Age of Conversation 3: It’s Time to Get Busy!:
+Here is my contribution to Age of Conversation 2: Why Don’t They Get It?:

 By Cathryn Hrudicka